victimsnino/ReactivePlusPlus/Readme.md

 ## Why one more Reactive Extension library for C++?

-Reactive programmin is very cool programming paradigm and approach for creation of multi-threading and real-time programms which reacts on some events.
-Unfortunately, there is only one stable and fully-implemented approach at the moment of creation of this library - [RxCpp](https://github.com/ReactiveX/RxCpp).
+Reactive programming is excelent programming paradigm and approach for creation of multi-threading and real-time programs which reacts on some events.
+Unfortunately, there is only one stable and fully-implemented library at the moment of creation of ReactivePlusPlus - [RxCpp](https://github.com/ReactiveX/RxCpp).

 [RxCpp](https://github.com/ReactiveX/RxCpp) is great and awesome library and perfect implementation of ReactiveX approach.
-However RxCpp has some disadvantages comparing to this one:
+However RxCpp has some disadvantages comparing to ReactivePlusPlus:
-- It is a bit "old" library written in C++11.
-Some parts of this library written in the pre-C++11 style.
+- It is a bit **"old" library written in C++11**.
+Some parts of this library written in the **pre-C++11 style**.
 It means, that some parts of implementation looks like mess of old-style classes and wrappers.
-- RxCpp contains issue with template parameters:  rxcpp::observable contains full chain of operators as second template parameter... where each operator has a lot of parameters itself.
-It forces IDEs works slower while parsing resulting type of observable.
-Also it forces to generate heavier binaries and debug symbols and slower build time.
+- RxCpp contains **issue** with **template parameters**:  `rxcpp::observable` contains **full chain of operators** as second template parameter... where each operator has a lot of template parameters itself.
+It forces **IDEs** works **slower** while parsing resulting type of observable.
+Also it forces to generate** heavier binaries and debug symbols and slower build time**.

 At the middle of creation of ReactivePlusPlus i've found another approach: [another-rxcpp](https://github.com/CODIANZ/another-rxcpp).
-Looks like it solves issues partly via eliminating of template parameter  with help of type-erasing and making each callback as std::function.
-But this approach also has disadvantages and cause runtime instead of compile-time.
-For example, resulting size of observers/observables becomes greater due to heavy std::function, using heap for storing everything causes perfomance issues and etc.
+Looks like it solves issues partly via **eliminating of template parameter**  with help of** type-erasing** and making each callback as `std::function`.
+But this approach also has disadvantages and causes runtime issues instead of compile-time.
+For example, resulting size of observers/observables becomes greater due to heavy `std::function` class, usage of heap for storing everything causes perfomance issues and etc.

 ReactivePlusPlus tries to solve all of this issues:
-- ReactivePlusPlus written in Modern C++ (C++20) using all required modern features to make code simpler
+- ReactivePlusPlus written in **Modern C++ (C++20)** using all required modern features to make code simpler like concept, variadic and everything in `std`
 - ReactivePlusPlus provides more flexible and predictable way of using types and type-erasing mechanism.
-Read about this in [Perfomance vs Flexibility]()
+Also it has more predictable way in understanding where heap is used or not, which actions causes runtime while others cause compile-time and etc. Read about this in [Perfomance vs Flexibility]()
 - ReactivePlusPlus written with the care about perfomance in mind.
 ## Documentation

 Repository contains doxygen documentation which generated per commit and placed on [github pages](https://victimsnino.github.io/ReactivePlusPlus/docs/html/index.html)